 •Ideal for functional prototypes, high-temperature applications, and end parts

 •Cost-effective compared to traditional manufacturing methods for intricate parts

 •Can reproduce complex geometries with high dimensional accuracy

-•Parts with machined components that need to be assembled can be manufactured as a single component
+•Parts with machined components can be manufactured as a single component

 •Inner channels and passages that are curved, such as conformal cooling channels in a tool and die, can be achieved with 3-d metal printing.

 What is DMLS or Direct Metal Laser Sintering?